aljaljak2/Bookcart-Test_project/README.md

 Bugs found during testing (both manual and automated) are tracked using GitHub Issues for this repository.

-*   View existing bugs or report new ones here: [Link to repository's Issues tab] (https://github.com/aljaljak2/Bookcart-Test_project/issues)
+*   View existing bugs or report new ones here:(https://github.com/aljaljak2/Bookcart-Test_project/issues)